mhuebert/re-view/re-frame-simple/README.md

 ----

-### Introduction

 Learning `re-frame` involves wrapping one's head around many new words and concepts.
-However, the basic thing it does is not complicated and shouldn't be hard to get started with.
+However, the basic thing it does is quite simple and shouldn't be hard to get started with.

 `re-frame-simple` is a light syntax on top of `re-frame` which feels more like ordinary Clojure.
-It should make getting started and prototyping easier, without preventing you from moving down the ladder and using lower-level constructs where appropriate.
+It makes getting started and prototyping easier, without preventing you from moving down the ladder and using lower-level constructs where appropriate.

 Three main ideas: